-Over 1.35 million children nationwide experienced homelessness while attending school last year.
-Unfortunately, access to the educational supports these children need varies by geography.
+Over 1.5 million children nationwide experienced homelessness during the 2017–18 school year.
+Regardless of how each state approaches efforts to identify homeless students, identifying and counting these students is the first step to ensuring access to the educational supports they need.
+Unfortunately, this access often varies by geography.
 Overall, factors such as accessibility to early education programs or a school’s capacity to identify the signs of homelessness and housing instability early not only vary by district, but by state.
 These factors also influence the extent to which a homeless child’s education is helped or hindered.

-To provide a platform for these conversations, ICPH began measuring accountability for homeless students by state.
-These rankings are now an interactive web tool that displays how a state’s performance across multiple indicators compares to its neighbors and how its own ability to serve homeless students has changed over time.
+To provide a platform for these conversations, ICPH began measuring the identification of homeless students by state.
+These rankings are now an interactive web tool that displays the relative position of all 50 states (plus the District of Columbia) across multiple indicators and how each state’s own ability to serve homeless students has changed over time.

 Although it is difficult to measure the full complexity of states’ homeless identification efforts, ICPH determined five key indicators that best capture a state’s ability to serve different types of homeless students: